nika-doroshkevich/Assembler_Labs_For_YaP/README.md

-# :pushpin: This is my labs in FASM for the subject "Programming Languages (Part 1)"
+# :pushpin: These are my labs in FASM for the subject "Programming Languages (Part 1)"

 I did these labs in the first year of university in the second semester.